CreatieveNaam/po-paradigma/README.md

 Now that I understand this part, I can start implementing insertion sort!

 # Insertion sort
 My challenge was to implement insertion sort in assembly.
 Well, I did it.
 Insertion sort in assembly can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).
-The code should be readable with the explanation I previously gave and the comments.
+The code should be readable with the explanation I previously gave and the comments in the code.

 The way I programmed insertion sort was to use a correct insertion sort in Java as an example and program each line of code in assembly.
 This made it easier for me to write assembly code since it made me clear what I needed to do.
 I used [this](https://www.geeksforgeeks.org/insertion-sort/) implementation of insertion sort as an example.